-Upon receiving SM9, which includes the cause of authentication failure, the S-CSCF shall set the registration-flag in the HSS tounregistered or Not registered, if the IMPU is not currently registered.
-To set the flag the S-CSCF sends in CM3 a Cx-Put to the HSS.
-If the IMPU is currently registered, the S-CSCF does not update the registration flag.
+Upon receiving SM9, which includes the cause of authentication failure, the S-CSCF shall clear the S-CSCF name in the HSS, if the IMPU is currently Not registered.
+To clear the S-CSCF name the S-CSCF sends in CM3 a Cx-Put to the HSS.
+The S-CSCF does not update the registration flag.